 Phuket formerly derived its wealth from tin and rubber, and enjoyed a rich and colourful history.
 The island was on one of the major trading routes between India and China, and was frequently mentioned in foreign traders’ ship logs.
 The Portuguese, French, Dutch and English traded with Phuket.
 Other visitors were less friendly.

-Phuket is blessed with magnificent coves and bays, and powdery, palm-fringed beaches; sparkling island-dotted seas; sincerely hospitable people; superb accommodation and seafood; delightful turn-ofthe-century Sino-Portuguese architecture; numerous sporting and leisure opportunities; a lush tropical landscape -- all of which combine to create a delightful ambience for truly memorable holidays.
+Phuket’s most famous monument is the memorial statue of the heroines Thao Thepkasattri and Thao Sisunthon, who rallied islanders in 1785 to repel Burmese invaders.
+Phuket is blessed with magnificent coves and bays, and powdery, palm-fringed beaches; sparkling island-dotted seas; sincerely hospitable people; superb accommodation and seafood; delightful turn-ofthe-century Sino-Portuguese architecture; numerous sporting and leisure opportunities; a lush tropical landscape — all of which combine to create a delightful ambience for truly memorable holidays.